MicrosoftDocs/azure-devops-docs/docs/pipelines/release/visualize-release-test-progress.md

 ## Review test summary

 During test execution, a test might spawn multiple instances of tests that contribute to the overall outcome.
-A few examples include: tests that rerun due to failures, tests composed of an ordered combination of other tests (e.g. ordered test), or tests having different instances based on provided input parameter (data-driven tests).
-Since these tests are related they need to be reported together with the overall outcome derived based on the individual test outcomes.
+A few examples include: tests that rerun due to failures, tests composed of an ordered combination of other tests (for example, ordered test), or tests having different instances based on provided input parameter (data-driven tests).
+Since these tests are related, they need to be reported together with the overall outcome derived based on the individual test outcomes.
 The summary page provides insights on the result of the test runs related to your pipeline.

 :::image type="content" source="media/test-results.png" alt-text="Test results summary":::